Lisa M. Stulberg

 Associate Professor of Sociology of Education

-Lisa M. Stulberg is associate professor, sociology of education, at New York University's Steinhardt School of Culture, Education, and Human Development.
-Her research focuses on the politics of race and education, affirmative action in higher education, school choice policy and politics, and LGBTQ social change.
-She is the author of Race, Schools, and Hope: African Americans and School Choice after Brown (Teachers College Press, 2008) and the co-editor (with Eric Rofes) of The Emancipatory Promise of Charter Schools: Toward a Progressive Politics of School Choice (SUNY Press, 2004).
-She is the co-editor (with Sharon Lawner Weinberg) of Diversity in American Higher Education: Toward a More Comprehensive Approach (Routledge, 2011).
+Lisa M. Stulberg is associate professor of sociology of education at New York University's Steinhardt School of Culture, Education, and Human Development.
+Her research focuses on the politics of race and education, affirmative action in higher education, school choice policy and politics, and LGBTQ+ social change.
+She is the author of Race, Schools, and Hope: African Americans and School Choice after Brown (Teachers College Press, 2008) and LGBTQ Social Movements (Polity, 2018).
+She is the co-editor (with Eric Rofes) of The Emancipatory Promise of Charter Schools: Toward a Progressive Politics of School Choice (SUNY Press, 2004) and the co-editor (with Sharon Lawner Weinberg) of Diversity in American Higher Education: Toward a More Comprehensive Approach (Routledge, 2011).
 She currently is working on a book with Anthony S. Chen, of Northwestern University, on the origins of race-conscious affirmative action in college admissions.
-She has a new book with Polity called LGBTQ Social Movements.
+She also is working on a book on the connection between pop culture and LGBTQ+ social change.
 She has blogged for Huffington Post Queer Voices.
 She received an A.B. from Harvard College, a Masters in Social Science (M.Soc.Sci.) in Cultural Studies from the University of Birmingham (in the U.K.), and a Ph.D. in Sociology from the University of California at Berkeley.

 - Anthony S. Chen and Lisa M. Stulberg.
 "What Opponents of Affirmative Action Get Wrong.”
 The Washington Post Made By History Blog.
 October 23, 2018.